 Getting there: Accessible by organising a guided tour after first flying into Flores, Guatemala City or Belize City

-For 'real' views of Sydney's iconic landmarks including the Harbour Bridge, Macquaries Chair, the Opera house and Sydney's stunning coastline get Mission Impossible 2 from your local DVD store and wowed by this fabulous city landscape.
-As well as taking centre stage in the movies final scenes, Sydney's Bare Island (an historical military base, accessible from the mainland by footbridge) is a popular diving and snorkeling spot for locals and tourists.
+For 'real' views of Sydney's iconic landmarks including the Harbour Bridge, Macquarie's Chair, the Opera house and Sydney's stunning coastline get Mission Impossible 2 from your local DVD store and wowed by this fabulous city landscape.
+As well as taking centre stage in the movie's final scenes, Sydney's Bare Island (a historical military base, accessible from the mainland by footbridge) is a popular diving and snorkelling spot for locals and tourists.

-Getting there: Direct flights from Shanghai to Sydney
+Getting there: Direct flights from Hong Kong to Sydney